Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Dgosling and DestroyedClone for helping me with the Stone Wisps

 ## Changelog
+### '1.4.3' Optimization n stuff
+- Fixed Time Bomb Squids never detonating their Genesis Loop.

+- Tweaked code related to rewards and enemy spawning from other variants to use switch statements instead of if else chaincs

+- Added a new config entry to determine wether certain variants can spawn enemies.

 ### '1.4.2' Nebby did a Poopy 2, Electric Boogaloo
 - Fixed a problem with the Artifact of Variance, it should no longer make all variants always spawn, whoops.